djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in C++

 How to create new processes?

+The C++ standard library only enables concurrent execution synchronization for threads.
+We must use OS-specific API:

 * In Windows: <code>CreateProcess()</code>
 * In Linux: <code>fork()</code>